 What is Nitric Oxide?

 Nitric oxide (NO) is a natural gas produced in the body through the work of specific enzymes called nitric oxide synthases that break down the amino acid arginine.
 NO acts as an important signalling molecule in the vascular system, dilating blood vessels and increasing blood flow and nutrients delivery to muscle cells.
+If you’re looking to increase blood flow to your muscles with NO, check out our selection of vascularity supplements.

 Nitric Oxide benefits